martingardner/electron-fundamentals-class/README.md

 # electron-vue-investigation

 - base-example is from lesson 3
-- menu-demo is lesson 4 application menu
+- menu-demo is lesson 4 Application Menu lesson
+- system-tray is lesson 4 System Tray lesson